mkdoc/mkdoc/README.md

 ### mkabs

-Make relative links absolute using the data in `package.json` by if no base URL is given.
+Make relative links absolute using the data in `package.json` if no base URL is given.

 ```shell
 mkcat doc/readme.md | mkpi | mkref | mkabs | mkout > README.md